 - Implementation Approach and Methodology

 Now you can estimate the resources needed and set a timeline for the project.
 You can use a Solution Outline document as a tender for the subsequent phases like solution design, development, and hosting services.

 Know your visitors.

-On the flip side of business objectives there are user expectations.
-If you market a region or a city with a wide range of offerings you will attract very different visitors profiles: foodies, action seekers, culture geeks, socialisers, etc.
+On the flip side of the business objectives, there are user expectations.
+If you market a region or a city with a wide range of offerings, you will attract very different visitors profiles: foodies, action seekers, culture geeks, socializers, etc.

 Each of them with their own distinct set of questions, desires, hopes and fears.

-As each profile requires its own content and social marketing approach the effort multiplies with the number of profiles.
+As each profile requires a separate content and social marketing approach, the effort multiplies with the number of profiles.
 The amount of work can easily become overwhelming.
-So if you don’t want to lose the compass try to limit them to 3- 5 user personas that represent your most profitable visitors.
+So if you don’t want to lose the compass, try to limit them to 3- 5 user personas that represent your most profitable visitors.

 The buyer journey in tourism is an iterative, circular process, typically consisting of five stages: dreaming, planning, booking, experiencing and sharing.
-It is important to have deep knowledge of all customer touch points, whether online or offline.
+It is vital to have in-depth knowledge of all customer touchpoints, whether online or offline.
 Considering the stages you plan to cover on the destination website, what content do you need?

 Draft an experience map to analyse the journey of each persona, including emotional states and pain points.
 Ask yourself which of these can be addressed by the website and how you can meet their specific needs.